gallati/stellarpy/README.md

 ## Units

 In order to properly estimate the variables of the star, the unit system adopted for internal calculations of the model varies with respect to CGS.
-However, both input and output values of the model can be expressed in any unit system using Quantity objects from astropy.
+However, both input and output values of the model can be expressed in any unit system using `Quantity` objects from astropy.

     radius (r)                         ->   1e10 cm
     pressure (P)                       ->   1e15 dyn cm^-2
     temperature (T)                    ->   1e7 K
-    mass (M)                           ->   1e33 g
+    mass (m)                           ->   1e33 g
-    luminosity (L)                     ->   1e33 erg s^-1
+    luminosity (l)                     ->   1e33 erg s^-1
     density (rho)                      ->   1 g cm^-3
     energy generation rate (epsilon)   ->   1 erg g^-1 s^-1
     opacity (kappa)                    ->   1 cm^2 g^-1